-Business e-file - California law requires any business entity that files an original or amended tax return that is prepared using preparation software to electronically file (e-file) their tax return with the FTB.
+Business e-file - California law requires business entities that file an original or amended tax return that is prepared using preparation software to electronically file (e-file) their tax return with the FTB.
 For more information, go to ftb.ca.gov and search for business efile.